My Wednesday Thread is up for comments on Curious Elder. Check it out!

 The first and most important rule is: Use common sense.
 You can’t ride in the summer heat at the same intensity you ride in the 60 and 70-degree temps of spring and expect to stay well.
-Your body is highly adaptive, but you need to gradually build-up your heat coping mechanism.
+Your body is highly adaptive, but you need to build up your heat coping mechanism gradually.
 Spend the first couple of weeks cycling in the summer heat by “working into it.”
 Listen when your body talks to you.
-If you’re feeling weak, dizzy, or chilled, when you should be feeling hot, your body is stressed, and you should stop and reevaluate your physical and mental condition.
+If you’re feeling weak, dizzy, or chilled, when you should be feeling hot, your body is over-stressed, and you should stop and reevaluate your physical and mental condition.

 Schedule your rides better